Ecuador presidential hopefuls close campaign clouded by violence

 "A firm hand against crime, against violence and against crime gangs, but a hand of solidarity and love for our people," Gonzalez said at the Wednesday rally, in which Correa participated remotely from Mexico.
 "We will take control of the country.
 It is the time to lift up the homeland with dignity."

-A candidate would need to get 50% of the vote, or 40% if they are 10 points ahead of their nearest rival, to win a first round.
+A candidate would need to get 50% of the vote, or 40% if they are 10 points ahead of their nearest rival, to win outright on Sunday.
 Otherwise a second round will take place on Oct.
 15.

 Environmentalist Indigenous candidate Yaku Perez, who has been in the top five of the eight candidates in recent polls, pledged a government of the people during a morning rally in Quito.